Roles and responsibilities

 - The market delivers a seamless customer experience in England and Scotland.

-- Reform incentivises innovation by both existing and new market participants.
+- The market incentivises innovation in services by both existing and new market participants.

 MOSL has developed a set of principles, based on the success criteria outlined above and reflecting its specific delivery role.
 Find out more about MOSL.